Yorkshire Traction

-Yorkshire Traction was a bus operator in Yorkshire that operated from 1902 until 2005.
+Yorkshire Traction was a bus operator in South and West Yorkshire with subsidiaries in other areas that operated from 1902 until 2005.

 History

 In March 1902 the Barnsley & District Electric Traction Company Limited was formed.
 It operated trams around the Barnsley area until around 1930.
 In 1928, prior to the trams being withdrawn, the company was renamed from the Barnsley & District Traction Company Limited (the 'electric' part of the name being dropped some years earlier).
-The company was affectionately referred to as 'Tracky'.

-In October 1968, Yorkshire Traction purchased Mexborough & Swinton Traction Company and County Motors.
+In October 1968, Yorkshire Traction, by then part of the Transport Holding Company, absorbed fellow subsidiaries Mexborough & Swinton Traction Company and County Motors.

 As part of the privatisation of the National Bus Company, Yorkshire Traction was sold in January 1987 to a management buyout.
 The business subsequently expanded through purchasing other operators including: